Christopher Clark

 His operatic experience includes assistant roles with New Zealand Opera (Madama Butterfly), Opera North (Faust, La voix humaine, Dido and Aeneas), and work on major repertoire including Der Rosenkavalier, A Midsummer Night’s Dream, La bohème, and Don Giovanni.

-He has learned from Colin Metters, Jac van Steen, and Pietari Inkinen through work with orchestras including the Ulster Orchestra, Berlin Sinfonietta, and the New Zealand Symphony Orchestra.
-He has closely observed Semyon Bychkov’s rehearsals with the Czech Philharmonic Orchestra in Prague, Sir Mark Elder with the Hallé, and Richard Farnes at Opera North, gaining insight into the interpretive and philosophical depths of the profession.
+Christopher studied with Colin Metters, Martyn Brabbins, Jac van Steen and Jonathan Mann and has closely observed Semyon Bychkov’s rehearsals with the Czech Philharmonic Orchestra in Prague, Sir Mark Elder with the Hallé, and Richard Farnes at Opera North.

-In 2025, Christopher expands his international profile through collaborations with opera houses in the Netherlands and Germany, alongside his continued leadership of the CLO for the 2025/2026 season.
+In 2026, Christopher expands his international profile through collaborations with opera houses in the Netherlands and Germany, alongside his continued leadership of The Jupiter Orchestra.
 He is also developing a groundbreaking opera that merges machine learning with theatrical and orchestral performance.

 Among his many awards, Christopher was the winner of the prestigious Dame Malvina Major Foundation Arts Excellence Award for international conducting studies, and the recipient of the Pettman DARE International Performance Scholarship, a highly sought after award for leaders in opera.
 His work has been generously supported by the Arts House Trust, Adam Foundation, Philip and Dianne Pattison, Waverley Fund, Todd Foundation and The Lion Foundation.